f4rmhouse/f4rmhouse/README.md

 ## Contributing

-We love your input!
+We <3 your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

-- Reporting a bug
+- Reporting a bug or submitting a fix
 - Discussing the current state of the code
-- Submitting a fix
 - Proposing new features
 - Becoming a maintainer

 ### Development Process

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+If you want to dicuss the project more generally or meet other community members you can join our Dicsord!

 ### Pull Requests